joelseneque/unicon-for-statamic/README.md

 [Unicon 🦄](https://unicon.rocks/) is a package for [Laravel](https://laravel.com/) that enables seamless, on-demand integration of over 200,000 icons from the Iconify API, with caching for optimized performance.

+Huge thanks to [Nicolas Hedger]()https://github.com/nhedger/ for creating the **Unicon** package.

 ## What does this addon do?
-It allows to install **Unicon** for Statamic and it adds a tag `unicon` that allows you to use Unicon inside of antlers files.
+It allows you to install **Unicon** inside of your Statamic projects and adds a tag `unicon` that will enable you to use Unicon inside of Antlers files.

 ## How to Install